89rat/pqshield-api/GITHUB_UPLOAD_INSTRUCTIONS.md

-# PQShield API Repository Setup Complete
+# PQ359 API Repository Setup Complete

 ## Repository Status: Ready for GitHub Upload

-The complete PQShield API codebase has been prepared and committed to git with:
+The complete PQ359 API codebase has been prepared and committed to git with:

 ### ✅ Complete Implementation
 - Real SNN/ANN neural networks with hardened security